CasparKielwein/Aaargh/Items.md

 #### Conduit Armor

 You gain resistance to lightning damage.
-Whenever you take lightning damage ou deal half of that damage to each creature adjacent to you.
+Whenever you take lightning damage, you deal half of that damage to each creature adjacent to you.

 #### Hammer of the Thundergod
+TODO

 #### Ghost Blade
 When cause damage with a weapon attack or a spell, you gain one temporary hit point per enemy you damage.